Nick Frost

 A shot from the movie "The Boat That Rocked"

-For a role in a film whose idea Nick pitched himself, he personally trained for seven months under the supervision of one of the world's best... dance teachers.
-What won't you do for love of art and the woman around whom the plot of "Cuban Fury" revolves?
+For a role in a film he pitched himself, Nick personally trained for seven months under one of the world's best... dance teachers.
+What won't you do for the love of art and the woman at the center of "Cuban Fury"?
 The actor admits he'd always wanted to star in a film where he could dance his heart out.
 Plus, it was important for Frost to do something completely different from his previous work.
 And according to critics, he succeeded completely.

 Nick Frost in the movie "Cuban Fury"